 Japan’s shimenawa ropes carry centuries of meaning through ritual, rice straw craftsmanship and sacred spatial traditions that continue influencing contemporary hospitality and design.

-Kintsugi reveals how repair, ageing and visible imperfection became central to Japanese ideas surrounding craftsmanship, material honesty and contemporary hospitality design.
+Kintsugi reveals how repair, ageing and visible imperfection became central to Japanese ideas surrounding craftsmanship, material honesty and hospitality.

-Omakase Dining: Ritual, Precision and the Theatre of Japanese Hospitality
+Omakase Dining and the Traditions of Japanese Hospitality

 An exploration of omakase dining through ritual, craftsmanship and hospitality, examining how precision, seasonality and atmosphere shape Japanese dining culture.